SBTCVM/SBTCVM-Gen2-9/textdocs/specs/ide_integ.md

 - commands & conditional mode keywords
 - text in print/prline statements
-- ternary, decimal, & character literals.
+- ternary, decimal, & character literals. (the docs have detailed descriptions of these.)
-- comments
+- references to constants (prefaced with a `$`, e.g. `$module.myconstant`)
+- comments, prefaced with a `#`
-- highlight var, label, marker, & table statements specifically.
+- highlight var, label, include, marker, constant, macro, & table statements specifically.

 ### If applicable, IDE keyword listing should have lists of: